atharvacc/ML-Projects/ANN/Readme.md

 ### MNSIT Digit Classification

-- Used ANN for Digit Classification on MNSIT dataset
+- Used ANN for Digit Classification on MNSIT dataset implemented using Keras.